uyuni-project/uyuni/.github/RFC_Template.md

 ## Todo

 - [ ] Kickoff Meeting to develop the scope of the RFC
-- [ ] Research - read doc, talk to steakholder, prototype
+- [ ] Research - read doc, talk to stakeholder and champions, prototype
 - [ ] Write the Initial Draft of the RFC

 ----